AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 1. Browse to the applicable community and select **Details**.

-1. From the **Tenants** tab, select one or more tenant to view which streams that it shares with the community.
+1. From the **Tenants** tab, select a tenant to view which streams that it shares with the community.

     Details for the community open in the right pane.